rookwood/rddt-signups/README.md

 * Filter displayed roles in event sign-up by users' eligible characters

 ### Features to be added
-* Administrative versions of event and character management
+* Administrative versions of event, build, and character management

 ### Idea scratchpad (i.e. things I need to add)
 * Get rid of all the silly redirects... just set up the view class manually; it'll be cleaner in the end (in-progress)
 * Go through all policy classes and controllers to make sure that potential errors are all accounted for
+* Write message files for aforementioned potential errors
-* Add comments that I was too lazy to write on the first draft
+* Add comments that I failed to write on the first draft
 * Consider what general users will need access to should they be allowed to create events freely.
 * Email notification of event changes?